RIKEN-RCCS/lens3/v1/doc/setting.md

 ## Test Accesses

-* Access the website by a browser (URL depends on the proxy setting)
+* Access Lens3-Api by a browser (URL depends on the proxy setting)
   * `http://lens3.example.com/api~/`

 * Access buckets from S3 client